 CE-approved knee protection is an upgrade over the replaced Omni over pants.
 It’s a reactive armor that Pilot call ‘Core Force Active’ technology, which is a polyurethane protector that is soft and flexible at rest and hardens on impact to disperse energy.

-The knee protectors fit into an internal pocket in the liner that are accessed using a ‘RedTab’ locator at the opening.
+The knee protectors fit into an internal pocket in the liner that is accessed using a ‘RedTab’ locator at the opening.
 Hip protection is a 6mm (0.25″) foam pad that sits in an internal pocket and can be upgraded to Pilot’s ‘Core’ hip protectors.

 The ‘RedTab’ system is a bright red-colored tab that makes it easier to locate connection points against the all-black interior.
 It is also used on the V-Brace suspender attachment points.